vis-contributions/vis-contribution-types/contributions.md

 ### Mechanism
 foundational understanding of perception and cognition to explain how visualization works

+- Haroz & Whitney.
+"How capacity limits of attention influence information visualization effectiveness."
+IEEE Transactions on Visualization and Computer Graphics 18.12 (2012): 2402-2410.
+- Borkin et al. "What makes a visualization memorable?."
+IEEE Transactions on Visualization and Computer Graphics 19.12 (2013): 2306-2315.
+- Rensink.
+"On the prospects for a science of visualization."
+Handbook of Human-Centric Visualization.
+Springer, New York, NY, 2014.
+147-175.
+- Padilla et al. "Decision making with visualizations: a cognitive framework across disciplines."
+Cognitive Research: Principles and Implications 3.1 (2018).
+- Szafir et al. "Four types of ensemble coding in data visualizations."
+Journal of Vision 16.5 (2016).

 ### New data or dataset type
 dataset type, data type, or facet of data previously unseen and unhandled in visualization